 Now that spring is here and the weather’s warming up, we’re excited about all the delicious, nutritious produce that’s now in season!
 Here are some of our favorite spring fruits and vegetables, as well as all the reasons why they’re so good for you.

 There’s a lot to love about this springtime legume!
-Peas are rich in Vitamin A, Vitamin K, folate and thiamine (also called Vitamin B1), which supports your metabolism, as well as keeping your heart, nervous system, digestive system and muscles healthy.
+Peas are rich in Vitamin A, Vitamin K, folate and thiamine (also called Vitamin B1), which support your metabolism, as well as keep your heart, nervous system, digestive system and muscles healthy.
 Half a cup of peas contains 62 calories and provides lots of fiber, as well as 4 grams of protein per serving.

 We're Here to Help

 At GoHealth Urgent Care, we’re open seven days a week to help you have the happiest, healthiest spring possible!
 Save your spot online or just walk in.